-Hand and Till note that this metric weights the separability of each pair of classes equally regardless of the number of samples in the classes, which may not be appropriate if priors are to be taken into account.
-However, in the context of estimating the effectiveness of a biometric, priors should not be taken into account.
+Hand and Till note that this metric weights the separability of each pair of classes equally regardless of the number of samples in the classes, which may not be appropriate if certain classes (users) are determined a priori to be more likely than others.
+However, in the context of estimating the effectiveness of a biometric, priors are not traditionally included.
+This can be explicitly done to ensure equality between users, i.e., equally weighing errors regardless of who is being misidentified, or it can be implicitly done by including the same number of training instances per class (user) [2], [3], [6].
 Additionally, this is not an estimate of the accuracy attained by the same training process upon a smaller data set constructed in the same class-reduction process, but is instead an estimate based upon the model after training.